exclaimgames/exclaimgames.github.io/_pages/about.md

 ### Everyone wins

+Whether your thing is house plants, hiking, hockey or hairdressing, we can turn what you do into a game.

 Spin-off board and card games have always been popular for TV shows.
 From [Blockbusters](https://boardgamegeek.com/boardgame/1640/blockbusters) and [Top of the Pops](https://boardgamegeek.com/boardgame/311676/top-of-the-pops-the-game) to the more recent [Pointless](https://boardgamegeek.com/boardgame/92094/pointless-the-board-game), [Taskmaster](https://boardgamegeek.com/boardgame/297234/taskmaster-the-board-game) and [Traitors](https://boardgamegeek.com/boardgame/376656/the-traitors).

 Exclaim Games is bringing this same concept to the modern media industry.